 Section 2.
 The standing committees of the College of Arts and Sciences include but are not limited to the following:

 2.a.
-The Curriculum Committee shall consult, review, report, and recommend to the Policy Committee matters concerning educational programs within the College of Arts and Sciences, including (but not limited to) admission standards, degree requirements, and course development and approval.
+The Curriculum Committee shall consult, review, report, and recommend to the Policy Committee matters concerning educational programs within the College of Arts and Sciences, including programs sponsored jointly with other schools and colleges at the University at Buffalo.
+These matters include (but not limited to) admission standards, degree requirements, and course development and approval.

 2.b.
 The Committee on Awards and Recognitions shall consult, review, report, and recommend to the Policy Committee on matters concerning nominations, awards, and recognitions of students, faculty, and staff for meritorious teaching, service, and scholarship.
 The committee shall have no fewer than five, but no more than seven, appointed faculty members, in addition to a representative of the Policy Committee and an ex officio representative of the Dean.
 Faculty members shall be appointed to terms of two years and shall be eligible to serve no more than two terms consecutively.
 All attempts shall be made to balance representation among the academic divisions of the College.
 Faculty members shall be nominated to serve by the appropriate Associate Dean or by the department chairs via the solicitation of the Elections Committee.
 Members shall be appointed by vote of the Policy Committee.